 First Editions - Venus Series

-Foreword to The Pirates of Venus, ACE Books, January 1964
+Foreword to Pirates of Venus, ACE Books, January 1964

 space, and inform you of the exact time and date of liftoff from the pad at Cape Canaveral, but any student of

-Burroughs knows that the first American in space was a tow-headed, blue-eyed, young man name Carson Napier.
+Burroughs knows that the first American in space was a tow-headed, blue-eyed, young man name Carson

-races primitively bestial and super-scientifically advanced.
-There he battled with strange beasts and giant insects.
+encountered races primitively bestial and super-scientifically advanced.
+There he battled with strange beasts

-as communicated directly from him to Edgar Rice Burroughs through the marvelous medium of
+the first, as communicated directly from him to Edgar Rice Burroughs through the marvelous medium of